-3) The City will continue its partnership with the Fair Housing Council to ensure that local fair housing ordinances are explained and enforced.
+3) The City will continue to ensure that local fair housing ordinances are explained and enforced.
 This will reduce the impact of discrimination against various protected classes as they work to escape poverty.

 How are the Jurisdiction poverty reducing goals, programs, and policies coordinated with this affordable housing plan